The Impact of Cognitive-Behavioral Play Therapy on Emotion Regulation and Assertiveness in Elementary School Girls

 February 25, 2025

-Objective: Emotion regulation and assertiveness are crucial psychological and social skills for children's development.
-Cognitive-Behavioral Play Therapy (CBPT) integrates cognitive-behavioral principles with play-based interventions to enhance these competencies.
-However, research on its effectiveness among elementary school girls remains limited.
-This study aimed to evaluate the effectiveness of CBPT in improving emotion regulation and assertiveness in elementary school girls.
+Objective: This study aimed to evaluate the effectiveness of CBPT in improving emotion regulation and assertiveness in elementary school girls.

 Methods and Materials: A quasi-experimental pretest-posttest control group design was used.
 The statistical population included elementary school girls in Qods City during the 2024–2025 academic year.
-Thirty students with low scores in emotion regulation and assertiveness were selected through purposive sampling and randomly assigned to an experimental (n=15) and a control (n=15) group.
-The experimental group participated in ten 90-minute CBPT sessions over five weeks.
+Thirty students with low scores in emotion regulation and assertiveness were selected through purposive sampling and randomly assigned to either an experimental group (n = 15) or a control group (n = 15).
+The experimental group participated in ten 90-minute CBPT sessions over a period of five weeks.
 Data were collected using the Children’s Emotion Management Scale (Zeman et al., 2001) and the Gambrill & Richey Assertiveness Questionnaire (1975).
 Data analysis was conducted using MANCOVA and ANCOVA.

 Conclusion: CBPT effectively enhances emotion regulation and assertiveness in elementary school girls.
 These findings suggest integrating CBPT into school-based psychological programs to support children’s emotional and social development.